Les Vandyke: Career

 Beginning in the late 1960s Worsley phased out his use of the Les Vandyke pseudonym, and was generally credited under his real name of John Worsley (or sometimes as "John Worth") for his work as a writer/producer.
-He continued to work as a songwriter, and penned more big hit records in the early 1970s.
-In 1971, he wrote the United Kingdom’s Eurovision entry "Jack in the Box", performed by Clodagh Rodgers.
+He continued to work as a songwriter, and penned more hit records in the early 1970s.
+In 1971, he wrote the United Kingdom's Eurovision entry "Jack in the Box", performed by Clodagh Rodgers.
 It came fourth in the contest held in Dublin.
 For another example, he wrote and produced "Gonna Make You an Offer You Can't Refuse" a number 8 UK hit in 1973 for the American singer, and one-hit wonder, Jimmy Helms for Cube Records.

 AllMusic journalist Bruce Eder states, "Vandyke is one of those rare talents in English pop music whose songwriting success crossed several genres and eras, from the end of the 1950s right into the 1970s".

 During the 1970s, Worsley was one of the directors of the hotel and club venue, the Webbington Country Club, in the Mendips near Weston-super-Mare, Somerset.

 In 1986, Worsley married Catherine Stock, sister of fellow songwriter, Mike Stock.
 Later that year, resurrecting the pseudonym "John Worth" as the credited writer/producer/arranger, he wrote, produced and arranged Stock's UK hit "To Have and To Hold", which reached number 17 in the UK Singles Chart.